 Margaret Mason, OBE, our founder and chief executive, pledged that the company would double the amount raised at fund-raising events throughout the year and nurseries were invited to fund raise for charities which were particularly close to their hearts.

 As the year rapidly moves on, here’s an update on what we’ve achieved so far in our birthday year.

-Summer has seen many of our nurseries host their Summer Fairs, with all funds raised being donated to their chosen charity.
+As we moved into summer many of our nurseries hosted their Summer Fairs, with all funds raised being donated to their chosen charity.
 The money raised has been match funded by Children 1st.

 At Children 1st @ Acorns Upper Tean, the nursery nominated a charity called “Aching Arms’ which aims to bring comfort to bereaved parents after pregnancy and baby loss.
 In total, the fundraising efforts at the Summer Fair raised £2,306.
 Funds were boosted by a donation from Eddie Stobart of various items of motor sport memorabilia including signed Jenson Button and Kevin Magnussen caps.
 Thanks go to Melissa Astolfz, a parent at the nursery, who acts as an ambassador and fundraiser for the charity and who organised this donation.

 Children 1st @ Leicester decided that funds raised at their Summer Fair would will be donated to The Foundation for Prader-Willi Syndrome Research U.K (FPWR) a national charitable organisation dedicated to eliminating the challenges faced by people with Prader-Willi Syndrome.
 The Foundation was chosen as one of the children attending the nursery has this rare genetic condition.
 Thanks to the support of the community £700 will be donated to help fund the vital research undertaken by the FPWR to provide a better life for those with the condition.